Umuzi-org/ACN-syllabus/content/projects/katas/level-1/_index.md

 At this point you should be using git from the command line.
 If you drag and drop to upload your code, you are doing it wrong.
 Git is amazingly important and now is the time to get used to it!

-## Task 1.1
+## Task 1

 If we list all the natural numbers below 10 that are multiples of 3 or 5, we get 3, 5, 6 and 9.
 The sum of these multiples is 23.

-Find the sum of all the multiples of 3 or 5 below 1000.
+Write a function `task1` without parameters that prints the sum of all the multiples of 3 or 5 below 1000.

-## Task 1.2
+## Task 2

-Write a function that takes 2 numbers as input.
+Write a function `task2` that takes 2 numbers as input.
 If either of the numbers is 3 and the sum of the numbers contains a 3 then return true.
 Otherwise, return false.

-## Task 1.3
+## Task 3

-Write a function that takes 2 numbers as input.
+Write a function `task3` that takes 2 numbers as input.
 If either of the numbers is 65, or if the sum of the numbers is 65 then return true.
 Otherwise, return false.

-## Task 1.4
+## Task 4

-Write a function, name it `square`.
+Write a function `task4`, name it `square`.
 It takes in an integer and then prints out a square using the hash character.

 For example, `square(2)` should print: